-Path of the magma eruption source (→ vellow dots), A2, B1&B2, C1-C3 represent drift-off-copies & remains of the first magma-eruption-zone A1
+Path of the magma eruption source (→ yellow dots).
+A2, B1&B2, C1-C3 represent drift-off-copies & remains of the first magma-eruption-zone A1

-This 3-D Animation shows the African-LLSVP has a large ven system for overpressure in place, but the Pacific-LLSVP doesn't
+This 3-D Animation shows the African-LLSVP has a large ven system for overpressure in place, but the Pacific-LLSVP doesn't natite distribution along

-These two different ocean floor areas A2 & C2 which are thousands of km apart represent the same structure !!
+These two different ocean floor areas A2 & C2 which are thousands ofkm apart represent the same structure !!
 These "drift-off-copies" are an image of the first magma eruption which took place on position A1!
-These nearly identical structures, from two different crust layers (?), probably show the remains of a burst shield-volcano with a base Ø -450 km and a caldera Ø -220 km
+These nearly identical structures, from two different crust layers (?), probably show the remains of a burst shield-volcano with a base Ø-450 km and a caldera Ø-220 km

-An alternative model for Earth's mantle is required !!
-Earth's mantle in all probability contains much more volatiles, especially H2O, than currently believed Similar to Ganymede, Earth's mantle may contain a high share of high-pressur ice, e.g. Ice X & Ice XI, probably mixed with silicate material like in Callisto's mantle and other materials.
-H2O may also be stored in materials like Ringwoodite etc.
+An alternative model for Earth's mantle is required !! probability contains much more volatiles, especially H2O, than currently believed Similar to Ganymede.
+Earth's mantle may contain a high share of high-pressure ice, e.g. Ice X & Ice XI, probably mixed with silicate material like in Callisto's mantle and other materials.
+H2O may also be stored in materials like Ring